-The Sony LinkBuds S true wireless noise cancellation earbuds are closer to the Sony WF-1000XM4 in design, but the overall volume is smaller and lighter.
+The Sony LinkBuds S is closer to the Sony WF-1000XM4 in design, but the overall volume is smaller and lighter.
 The earbud increases the contact surface with the ear, and with the eccentric design, it enhances the stability and comfort of wearing.
-In terms of configuration, the newly developed 5mm drive unit highly flexible diaphragm supports LDAC audio decoding and DSEE Extreme digital sound enhancement engine, and has obtained wireless Hi-Res AUDIO certification.
+In terms of configuration, the newly developed 5mm drive unit highly flexible diaphragm supports LDAC codec and DSEE Extreme digital sound enhancement engine, and has obtained wireless Hi-Res AUDIO certification.

 The earbuds are equipped with a new integrated processor V1 chip, which provides powerful noise cancellation processing capabilities.
 Support AI intelligent noise cancellation function, automatically detect the noise cancellation scene you are in, and automatically switch between the preset ambient sound and noise cancellation scheme.
 Support deep neural network (DNN) call noise cancellation function, provide high-definition voice call effect.
 It supports intelligent free picking, in-ear detection, safe listening, etc., and has a comprehensive battery life of 6+14 hours in noise cancellation mode.